filecoin-project/specs/sharray.md

 The Sharray is an IPLD tree structure used to store an array of items.
 It is designed for usecases that know all items at the time of creation and do not need insertion or deletion.

-## Overview

-Each node has a height, and a number of items.
-The number of items must not exceed the trees given degree.

-The tree must not be sparse, if the tree represents an array of N items, then the left `N/Width` leaves must contain the first `N` items.
-If `N` is not evenly divisible by `Width` then the final leaf must contain the final remainder.
-Every node in the tree must have its height set to one less than the node above it.
-Nodes with a height of 0 contain array values, and nodes with heights greater than zero contain the cids of their child nodes.

 ## IPLD Representation

 Each sharray node is represented by an IPLD node of the following schema: